-- 2. \\\\\ Courses at American and Canadian universities are taught only by professors. - 3. \\\\\ The information in lectures is the same as the information in textbooks, so attending lectures is usually not necessary. - 4. \\\\\ Your homework will always be read and corrected by your professor. - 5. \\\\\ A discussion section is a class where students meet informally to help each other with their coursework. - 6. \\\\\ The ability to write well is not very important for undergraduates. - 7. \\\\\ Only graduate students are required to do research. - 8. \\\\\ If you cheat and you are caught, you might have to leave the university.
+- 1. Some undergraduate lecture classes may have 300 students in them. - 2.
+Courses at American and Canadian universities are taught only by professors. - 3.
+The information in lectures is the same as the information in textbooks, so attending lectures is usually not necessary. - 4.
+Your homework will always be read and corrected by your professor. - 5.
+A discussion section is a class where students meet informally to help each other with their coursework. - 6.
+The ability to write well is not very important for undergraduates. - 7.
+Only graduate students are required to do research. - 8.
+If you cheat and you are caught, you might have to leave the university.

-Previewing Vocabulary Listen to the following words and phrases from the lecture.
-Check (V) the ones you think you know.
+2 Previewing Vocabulary Listen to the following words and phrases from the lecture.
+Check (\mathbf{V}) the ones you think you know.
 Discuss their meanings with a partner.
 Check the other words and phrases later as you learn them.

-- cheating
+- $\circ \, \text{cheating}$

-- discussion section
+- \circ discussion section

-- o experiment
+- \circ experiment

-- laboratory ("lab")
+- \circ laboratory ("lab")

-- o lecture
+- \circ lecture

-- o midterm exam
+- \circ midterm exam

-- plagiarism
+- o plagiarism

 - o quiz

-- requirement
+- o requirement

 - teaching assistant

-- term paper
+- \circ term paper